nylas-samples/nylas-hacktoberfest-2023/code-samples/calendar/java/create-calendar/readme.md

 # java-create-calendar

-This sample will show you to easily update a contact with the Nylas Kotlin/Java beta SDK.
+This sample will show you to easily create a calendar with the Nylas Kotlin/Java beta SDK.

 ## Project Folder Structure